laravel/docs/blade.md

 When writing components for your own application, components are automatically discovered within the `app/View/Components` directory and `resources/views/components` directory.

-However, if you are building a package that utilizes Blade components or placing components in non-conventional directories, you will need to manually register your component class and its HTML tag alias.
+However, if you are building a package that utilizes Blade components or placing components in non-conventional directories, you will need to manually register your component class and its HTML tag alias so that Laravel knows where to find the component.
 You should typically register your components in the `boot` method of your package's service provider:

     use Illuminate\Support\Facades\Blade;
     use VendorPackage\View\Components\AlertComponent;